Darter: Systematics and evolution

 The genus Anhinga was introduced by the French zoologist Bernard Germain de Lacépède in 1799, with the anhinga or American darter (Anhinga anhinga) as the type species.
-Anhinga is derived from the Tupi ajíŋa (also transcribed áyinga or ayingá), which in local mythology refers to a malevolent demonic forest spirit; it is often translated as "devil bird".
+Anhinga is derived from the Tupi ajíŋa (also transcribed áyinga or ayingá), which in local mythology refers to a malevolent demonic forest spirit; it is often translated as "devil bird" or "snake bird."
 The name changed to anhingá or anhangá as it was transferred to the Tupi–Portuguese Língua Geral.
 However, in its first documented use as an English term in 1818, it referred to an Old World darter.
 Ever since, it has also been used for the modern genus Anhinga as a whole.

-This family is very closely related to the other families in the suborder Sulae, i.e. the Phalacrocoracidae (cormorants and shags) and the Sulidae (gannets and boobies).
+This family is very closely related to the other families in the suborder Sulae, i.e., the Phalacrocoracidae (cormorants and shags) and the Sulidae (gannets and boobies).
 Cormorants and darters are extremely similar as regards their body and leg skeletons and may be sister taxa.
 In fact, several darter fossils were initially believed to be cormorants or shags (see below).
-Some earlier authors included the darters in the Phalacrocoracidae family as a subfamily, Anhinginae, but this is nowadays generally considered overlumping.
+Some earlier authors included the darters in the Phalacrocoracidae family as a subfamily, Anhinginae, but this is nowadays generally considered over-lumping.
 However, as this agrees quite well with the fossil evidence, some unite the Anhingidae and Phalacrocoracidae in a superfamily Phalacrocoracoidea.

 The Sulae are also united by their characteristic display behavior, which agrees with the phylogeny as laid out by anatomical and DNA sequence data.
 While the darters' lack of many display behaviors is shared with gannets (and that of a few with cormorants), these are all symplesiomorphies that are absent in frigatebirds, tropicbirds and pelicans also.
 Like cormorants but unlike other birds, darters use their hyoid bone to stretch the gular sac in display.
 Whether the pointing display of mates is another synapomorphy of darters and cormorants that was dropped again in some of the latter, or whether it evolved independently in darters and those cormorants that do it, is not clear.
 The male raised-wing display seems to be a synapomorphy of the Sulae; like almost all cormorants and shags but unlike almost all gannets and boobies, darters keep their wrists bent as they lift the wings in display, but their alternating wing-waving, which they also show before take-off, is unique.
 That they often balance with their outstretched wings during walking is probably an autapomorphy of darters, necessitated by their being plumper than the other Sulae.

 The Sulae were traditionally included in the Pelecaniformes, then a paraphyletic group of "higher waterbirds".
-The supposed traits uniting them, like all-webbed toes and a bare gular sac, are now known to be convergent, and pelicans are apparently closer relatives of storks than of the Sulae.
+The supposed traits uniting them, like all-webbed toes and a bare gular sac, are now known to be convergent, and pelicans are apparently closer relatives of the storks than of the Sulae.
 Hence, the Sulae and the frigatebirds – and some prehistoric relatives – are increasingly separated as the Suliformes, which is sometimes dubbed "Phalacrocoraciformes".